 Sometimes in the pursuit of pleasing their bosses, employees tend to fill their plates with more than they can eat.

-It is understandable that you want to make a strong case for promotion.
-Yet, by setting unreal objectives and taking on more than you can possibly do makes you look like an uncontrolled pleaser.
+Understandably, you want to make a strong case for promotion.
+Setting unreal objectives and taking on more than you can make you look like an uncontrolled pleaser.
 Promotions don’t come to those who aren’t aware of their own capabilities.

-There is a limit to what an employee can do and you’re better off in respecting this limit.
+There is a limit to what an employee can do, and you’re better off respecting this limit.
 There is only so much one can do in the quest of how to get promoted at work.

-Moreover, a calm and composed figure is more likely to win promotion than someone who’s jumping on projects in order to please the bosses.
+Moreover, a calm and composed figure is more likely to win promotion than someone who’s jumping on projects to please the bosses.